Dieter Henrich

-Education and career
+Biography

 Henrich was born in Marburg, on 5 January 1927, the son of Hans Harry Henrich, who worked in survey services, and his wife Frieda née Blum.
 Because his three siblings died at early ages, he grew up a single child; his father died when he was eleven.
 Henrich earned his Abitur from the humanistic Gymnasium Philippinum in Marburg in 1946.

 Henrich studied philosophy, history and sociology between 1946 and 1950 at Marburg, Frankfurt and Heidelberg.
 He completed his PhD dissertation at Heidelberg in 1950 under the supervision of Hans-Georg Gadamer.
-The thesis was Die Einheit der Wissenschaftslehre Max Webers (The unity of Max Weber's epistemology).
+The thesis title was Die Einheit der Wissenschaftslehre Max Webers (The unity of Max Weber's epistemology).
 He wrote his habilitation in 1956, titled Selbstbewusstsein und Sittlichkeit.
-Henrich was professor at the Humboldt University of Berlin from 1960 to 1965, at the University of Heidelberg from 1965 to 1981, and at the University of Munich from 1981 to 1994, instructing generations of philosophers in standards of interpreting classical texts.
+Henrich was professor at the Humboldt University of Berlin from 1960 to 1965, at the University of Heidelberg from 1965 to 1981, and at LMU Munich from 1981 to 1994, instructing generations of philosophers in standards of interpreting classical texts.
 He was also a visiting professor at universities in the United States, such as Harvard and Columbia.